moj-analytical-services/user-guidance/source/documentation/get-started.md

 When you sign in to the Control Panel for the first time, you will be prompted to configure additional two-factor authentication (2FA) for the Analytical Platform itself.

-To sign in, go to the Analytical Platform [legacy control panel](https://controlpanel.services.alpha.mojanalytics.xyz/) or the [latest control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
+If you are a new member of the organisation, are using the platform for the first time or have been upgraded to the new infrastructure, please sign in to the [latest control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/) otherwise go to the [legacy control panel](https://controlpanel.services.alpha.mojanalytics.xyz/).

 You must configure 2FA for the Analytical Platform using a mobile app (on your personal or work phone).
 As described above, we recommend Google Authenticator or Microsoft Authenticator as they are both widely used.